 Many of the tradesmen and craftsmen belong to guilds (notably the alchemists).

 There is little social mobility; odds are that if you are born a commoner, you will never be able to rise above commoner status.
 However, it does happen, and there several examples of people who have managed it.
 Varys was a common-born slave, and rose to be the spymaster of the Seven Kingdoms.
-Petyr Baelish was born a minor noble, almost a commoner, yet he was able to rise to be a member of the king's small council.
+Dunk was born a commoner in Flea Bottom, yet he was able to rise to be a member of the Kingsguard.

 - Warden, one of four commanders who exercise military functions for the north, east, south, and west of the Seven Kingdoms.

 - Liege, the primary lord of a vassal who holds by military tenure.
 The liege lord and vassal each have responsibilities to one another; the vassal must remain loyal to the liege lord above any other lords, while the liege is the vassal's principal protector.